Frequently Asked Questions

 A: The cost to tryout is free.
 However, costs to play on a team will vary based on uniforms, practice facilities, and the leagues and tournaments in which your team participates.
 Average costs range between $250-$400 but yours could be higher or lower.

 Q: Do LYB or the coaches make money?

-A: No. The program is completely run by volunteers.
-All of your fees go towards uniforms (usually $60-100 per player), leagues registration (usually between $500-$800 per team), tournament registration and practice facilities.
+A: No. LYB coaches are all volunteers.
+Most of your fees go towards uniforms (usually $60-100 per player), leagues registration (usually between $500-$800 per team), tournament registration and practice facilities.
 Typically practice facilities are the largest cost for a team.
 Talk to your coach about breakdown details for your team.

 Q: How can I help?

 A: Glad you asked.
 LYB is run entirely by volunteers and we always need more help.
 You can help by coaching, assistant coaching, being a team mom or dad, and always being great examples of good sportsmanship.